OceanGlidersCommunity/Salinity_SOP/sections/salinity_dmqc.md

 (method6)=
 ##### Integrated Marine Observing System (IMOS)
-{cite}`woo_delayed_2021` provide recommendations for the correction of thermal-intertia to both pumped and unpumped Seabird CT cells, following alignment of temperature measurements to the conductivity cell.
+{cite}`woo_delayed_2021` provide recommendations for the correction of thermal-inertia to both pumped and unpumped Seabird CT cells, following alignment of temperature measurements to the conductivity cell.
 In the case of pumped CTDs, the flow through the cell is constant and the method of {cite}`lueck_thermal_1990`,  generalised  by {cite}`morison_correction_1994` is implemented.
 In the case of unpumped CTDs, the method developed by {cite}`morison_correction_1994` is recommended over the more recent method by {cite}`garau_thermal_2011`, which modified {cite}`morison_correction_1994` to take into account variable flow speeds as a result of an unpumped CTD.
 Testing by {cite}`woo_delayed_2021` found that the improvement in the correction algorithm did not improve the results and is computationally inefficient.

 (method7)=
 ##### New method by Daniel Wang, Donglai Gong and Travis Miles (to be published)